ballerina-attic/ballerina-aks-deployment/README.md

 	helm install --name uuid-service-deployment /home/laf/dev/uuid-service/kubernetes/uuid-service-deployment
 ```

-After the build is done, the docker image would have been created, and pushed to Docker Hub, and also the Kubernetes deployment artifacts would be generated as well.
+After the build is complete, the Docker image is created and pushed to Docker Hub.
+The Kubernetes deployment artifacts are generated as well.

 ## Deployment